About Kelly and Her Camera

 But the churning shifted gears quickly when our family entered a season of deep heartbreak.
 My 60 year old healthy dad died from a painful blood and bone cancer that took him like a freight train… while my heart was soft and fragile, our close little Elmhurst community suffered unprecedented, unreal, shocking, and shattering heartbreak.
 We had 8 children, 2 moms with school age kids, and a college age girl, all die in the course of a year, some long and inescapable while others without warning.
 It continued to circle around me: a cousin’s husband die young, multiple grandparents, a friend’s teen son take his own life, and many many heart-wrenching cases of friends fighting life-altering battles with disease and barely surviving unwanted change.

-So that is my vision for Kelcam (street slang for Kelly and her Camera): to come to your birthday, graduation, celebration, reunion, gathering, family tradition, or even walk — in your own home or in a park or at a private location and take group pictures, pictures posed and unposed of people just being themselves.
-To find the beautiful connection that is specific to your family and friends and help retain just a glimpse of that moment because inevitably (for better or worse) life and people and the world change.
+So that is my vision for Kelcam (street slang for Kelly and her Camera): To find the beautiful connection that is specific to your people and help retain just a glimpse of that moment because inevitably (for better or worse) life and people and the world change.

-I have decades of experience capturing people in their best light… and doing so makes me tingly, nervous, excited, and fulfilled… it is something you can absolutely do yourself… but if it isn’t your thing or if you want to actually be present and engaged at your own party… I’d love to come to your casual event and fill in as your memory keeper.
+I have decades of experience capturing people in their best light… and doing so makes me tingly, nervous, excited, and fulfilled… it is something you can absolutely do yourself… but if it isn’t your thing or if you want to actually be part of the memories… I’d love to come fill in as your memory keeper.